jason0x43/old-intern-cli/README.md

 usage: intern [OPTIONS] [ARG [ARG [...]]]
 options:
-    -V, --version                       Show the version number and exit -b NAME, --browser=NAME             Use this browser (e.g., "chrome") when testing locally (can be repeated)
+    -V, --version                       Show the version number and exit -b NAME, --browser=NAME             Test in this browser, e.g., "chrome" or "{ b: 'chrome', v: '32' }" (can be repeated)
     -c ARG, --config=ARG                Intern config to use (e.g., "tests/intern")
     -h, --help                          Show a help message and exit -I, --no-instrument                 Disable instrumentation
     -k, --keep-remote                   Do not close remote after tests are finished
-    -o, --proxy-only                    Start Intern in "proxy only" mode (don't run tests)
-    -p ARG, --proxy=ARG                 Address:port of the test proxy server (that a remote system should connect
+    -p ADDRESS[:PORT], --proxy=ADDRESS[:PORT]
+                                        Address:port that remote test runners
-                                        back to)
+                                        should connect back to
     -r ADDRESS[:PORT], --remote=ADDRESS[:PORT]
                                         Address:port of remote host to use for WebDriver tests
     -R NAME, --reporter=NAME            Specify a reporter to use (can be repeated)
+    -e, --server                        Start Intern in "server" mode (only run the proxy, don't run tests)
     -s NAME, --suite=NAME               A specific suite to test (can be repeated)
     -S, --sauce                         Use Sauce Labs to run tests